 my-first-deployment: name of the instance

-deploy-man.yaml: name of the configuration specifying the resources details
+deploy-man.yaml: name of the configuration specifying the details of the resources

 After running the command, your deployment will be successful and you will get the below message: